SSL4EO-L: Datasets and Foundation Models for Landsat Imagery: Benchmark results

 \section{Benchmark results}

-Figure~\ref{fig:benchmark} details the results of our experiments.
-Although SimCLR suffered from convergence issues with the smaller batch size we used, MoCo was able to consistently outperform ImageNet pre-trained models on all sensors and product levels, sometimes by as much as 6.6\% overall accuracy and 7.15 mIoU.
+In order to evaluate the effectiveness of our pre-trained models, we report overall accuracy and mean intersection over union (mIoU) on four semantic segmentation datasets.
+Table~\ref{tab:cloud} demonstrates substantial gains over ImageNet, with up to an 18.43\% accuracy and 24.25 mIoU improvement for MoCo and up to a 14.43\% accuracy and 18.69 mIoU improvement for SimCLR.
+Although MoCo outperforms ImageNet in 5 out of 6 experiments, SimCLR shows mixed results, outperforming ImageNet in only 2 out of 6 experiments.
+Our SimCLR models suffered from convergence issues with the smaller batch size we used, and may improve with better hyperparameter tuning.

+Note that both our sampling method and pretext task are explicitly designed to ignore clouds.
+During sampling, we only select patches from scenes with \textless\,20\% cloud cover, decreasing the frequency of clouds in our pre-training dataset.
+Our pretext task involves mapping patches taken from 2 different seasons to the same representation.
+If one patch contains partial cloud cover, the model must learn to ignore it.
+The fact that our SSL techniques work at all, let alone outperform ImageNet, demonstrates the generalizability of our pre-trained model weights to different downstream applications.

+Performance metrics for our land cover/land use tasks are reported in Table~\ref{tab:benchmark}.
+Again, MoCo consistently outperforms ImageNet in 25 out of 30 experiments across all sensors and product levels, while SimCLR is unable to beat ImageNet in 24 out of 30 experiments.
+Performance gains by MoCo are more modest in this task with a larger number of classes, but still reach as high as 6.60\% overall accuracy and 7.13 mIoU.
 There are exceptions to this, particularly for ETM+ TOA, but with additional hyperparameter tuning of the pre-trained model it may be possible to exceed performance of ImageNet.
 We attempted to use weights based on class frequency in our cross-entropy loss, but these resulted in reduced accuracy and mIoU.
-Additional benchmark experiments can be found in the Appendix.

-Figure~\ref{fig:cdl} shows an example prediction made by a ResNet-18 model pre-trained on SSL4EO-L using MoCo and fine-tuned on CDL.
+Figure~\ref{fig:cdl} shows an example prediction made by a ResNet-18 backbone pre-trained on SSL4EO-L using MoCo and a U-Net fine-tuned on CDL.
 Although the model is unable to predict detailed features like roads and field corners, it removes much of the noise introduced by the pixel-wise decision tree classifier used to produce CDL.
 Black pixels in the mask represent uncommon crop types that are mapped to the background class.
-The model tends to pick the most common agricultural classes like corn (yellow) and soybean (green) given no examples of these crop types in the training dataset.
+The model tends to pick the most common agricultural classes like corn and soybean given no examples of these crop types in the training dataset.
+Although winter wheat and fallow (idle farmland) are sometimes misclassified by the model, this is not unexpected.
+Winter wheat is planted in the fall and may be harvested before our summer imagery is taken.
+Similarly, fallow can look much like pasture as weeds begin to grow in empty fields.

+Figure~\ref{fig:cloud} shows an example prediction made by a U-Net pre-trained on SSL4EO-L and fine-tuned on L7 Irish.
+The model is able to correctly detect the majority of clouds in the image, but fails to detect cloud shadow due to its infrequent appearance in the training dataset.
+However, the model actually does a better job than the human annotator in the lower left corner, where the ``ground truth'' mask misses substantial cloud and thin cloud.